ThomasMertes/seed7/src/read_me.txt

                              final command string starts with
                              two double quotes).

-  USE_WINSOCK: Use the winsocket functions instead of the
-               normal Unix socket functions.

-  USE_BIG_RTL_LIBRARY: Defined when the big_rtl library is used
+  NO_BIG_LIBRARY: Defined as -1.
+The meaning is: No library to
                   to implement the bigInteger functions.

-                       Not defined (undef) when the big_gmp
+  BIG_RTL_LIBRARY: Defined as 1.
+The meaning is: The big_rtl
-                       library is used to implement the
+                   library is used to implement the bigInteger functions.
-                       bigInteger functions.

-  USE_BIG_GMP_LIBRARY: Defined when the big_gmp library is used
-                       to implement the bigInteger functions.
-                       Not defined (undef) when the big_rtl
+  BIG_GMP_LIBRARY: Defined as 2.
+The meaning is: The big_gmp
-                       library is used to implement the
+                   library is used to implement the bigInteger functions.

-                       bigInteger functions.
+  BIGINT_LIB: Defines the bigInteger library used.
+The value is
+              one of NO_BIG_LIBRARY, BIG_RTL_LIBRARY and
+              BIG_GMP_LIBRARY.

   OBJECT_FILE_EXTENSION: The extension used by the C compiler for
                          object files (Several object files and